 Can Coffee Grounds Go Down the Drain?

 Our expert plumbers have found lots of causes for buildup and clogs, and coffee grounds are one of them.
-Bill Howe Plumbing certainly falls into the camp that advises to never put coffee grounds down the kitchen sink.
+Bill Howe Plumbing certainly falls into the camp that advises never to put coffee grounds down the kitchen sink.

 What Happens When Coffee Grounds Go Down the Drain?

 A few things can happen when coffee drains are put down the drain or are used to “clean” the disposer.
 Ideally, nothing could happen, which often occurs with clean, new, or ABS drain lines.
 With enough water, the grounds will be pushed down through the drain and never wreak havoc.
-Or, coffee grounds will settle in the drain line, attaching to the grease buildup and eventually causing a clog.
+Or, coffee grounds will settle in the drain line, attaching to the grease buildup and eventually cause a clog.

 What if homeowners ensure they never put food waste and grease down the sink?
 Scraping plates into the waste bin and making sure nothing gets thrown down the drain is great practice.
 However, even the cleanest plates after dinner can leave residue that, when rinsed, will allow fats, oils and grease into the drain.
-Over time, this can buildup on the sides of the drain lines.
+Over time, this can build up on the sides of the drain lines.

 How Do I Keep Drains Clear?

 Keeping drain lines clear from buildup is all about prevention.
 If homeowners continue to ensure nothing goes down the drain unnecessarily, that is a good start.
 To help dissolve small amounts of oils, residue, grease and fats in the drains, homeowners can use a simple household item to help keep them clean.